leslie-huang/leslie-huang.github.io/04_projects.md

 * Check out a demo of the program and its visualization options <a href="https://leslie-huang.github.io/restaurant_demo/Using_the_restaurant_grades_visualizer.html">here</a>.

 * See the repo <a href="https://github.com/leslie-huang/restaurant-inspection-grades-visualizer">here</a>.

-### Twitter network data scraper

-(In progress.)
-I wrote some scripts to scrape information about a Twitter user's followers and those followers' followers, in order to model networks between social media users.

-* See the Python repo <a href="https://github.com/leslie-huang/twitter-ssscraper">here</a>, and the R repo <a href="https://github.com/leslie-huang/twitter-scrapeR">here</a>.

-* I'm developing my work in R in a <a href="https://github.com/leslie-huang/twitterNetworkGraphR">custom R library for scraping and visualizing n-degree networks</a>.

 ### Using Naive Bayes-style techniques to estimate Supreme Court ideology